Edviro-YC/lead-loop/README.md

 1. **Auth**: Users sign in with Google via Supabase Auth.
 The OAuth flow captures a Gmail refresh token, enabling the Worker to fetch emails on their behalf.
 2. **Gmail Add-on**: A thin Apps Script client that renders Cards in the Gmail sidebar.
 All business logic lives in the Worker — the add-on just makes API calls.
 3. **Thread tracking**: When you "Add to LeadLoop", the Worker queues a sync job that fetches the full thread from Gmail and stores messages in Supabase.
-4. **Follow-ups**: A cron job checks every minute for due follow-ups and queues draft creation.
-The Worker creates a Gmail draft (never sends) so you can review and send manually.
+4. **Follow-ups**: Schedule from the Gmail add-on, the dashboard thread view, or via MCP (`schedule_follow_up`) — all three go through one shared code path, and a thread only ever has one pending follow-up.
+A cron job checks every 10 minutes for due follow-ups and queues draft creation.
+The Worker creates a Gmail draft (never sends) so you can review and send manually, then schedules the next one on the rule's cadence.
+There is no draft cap — a rule runs until the thread gets a reply, its sequence ends, or you cancel it.
 5. **AI suggestions**: Reply suggestions use thread context + similar outreach examples (pgvector cosine similarity) to generate contextual responses via OpenAI.
-Threads assigned to a sequence get follow-up drafts modeled on the sequence's current step example (personalized, never copied); the step advances each time a draft is created, and an exhausted sequence dismisses the follow-up instead of silently drafting generic content.
+Threads assigned to a sequence get follow-up drafts modeled on the current step's example — the prompt carries the entire sequence with the current step marked, so drafts stay close to the example (personalized, never copied) and end by proposing a brief pilot chat on a concrete day two days out (weekends roll to Monday).
+The step advances each time a draft is created, and an exhausted sequence dismisses the follow-up instead of silently drafting generic content.
 6. **Security**: All tables use Row Level Security.
 The add-on authenticates via a shared API key + user email header.
 The dashboard uses Supabase JWT auth.
 The MCP endpoint uses its own bearer API key + user email header, and every tool query is scoped to that user.

 ## License